feedadoc/feedadoc/README.md

 > This project is the upcoming rebuild of FeedADoc.com, which is currently using Google Sites.

+We'd love your help!
+Please [see the project for a prioritized list of issues (tasks)](https://github.com/cantino/feedadoc/projects/1).

 ## Tech Stack

 * [Rails](https://rubyonrails.org/)